phy188-288-ucb/seljak-fall-2021/docs/index.md

 ---------------

 **Learning goals**:
-The goals of the course is to get acquainted with modern computational methods used in physical sciences, including numerical analysis methods, data science and Bayesian statistics.
-We will introduce a number of concepts that are useful in physical sciences at varying depth levels.
-We will cover main numerical methods used in physical sciences.
+The goal of the course is to get acquainted with modern computational methods used in the physical sciences, including numerical analysis methods, data science and Bayesian statistics.
+We will introduce a number of concepts that are useful in physical sciences at varying levels of depth.
+We will cover the main numerical methods used in physical sciences.
 Most of the statistical concepts will be Bayesian, emphasizing the concepts that have a connection to physical sciences, such as classical and statistical mechanics.
 We will focus on data science and data analysis applications that are often encountered in real world of physical sciences.
-We will review many of the machine learning concepts and methods.
+We will review many of machine learning concepts and methods.

 **Target audience**:
-Target student population are upper division undergraduates from physical science departments, as well as beginning graduate students from the same departments.
+The target student population is upper division undergraduates from physical science departments, as well as beginning graduate students from the same departments.
 The course is also suitable for graduate students looking for an introduction to programming and numerical methods in python.

 **Course structure**:
-Each week there will be a set of 3 hour lectures discussing theoretical and practical underpinnings of the specific topic, together with its most common applications in physical sciences.
-Class participation is expected in the form of weekly reading the lecture in advance, submitting comments and questions on the lecture and answering a short set of questions.
-There will be eight python based homework assignments, applying the methods to physical science based applications.
+Each week there will be a set of 3 hour lectures discussing the theoretical and practical underpinnings of the specific topic, together with its most common applications in the physical sciences.
+Class participation is expected via weekly reading of the lecture notes in advance, submitting comments and questions on the lecture, and answering a short set of questions.
+There will be eight python-based homework assignments, which will apply the methods to physical science based examples.
 A weekly one hour discussion will focus on the lecture material and homeworks.
 There will be 3 longer projects spread over the term.

 **Prerequsites**:
 Undergraduate students: basic introduction to Python programming at the level of PHY77 or permission from instructor.